NOAA-GSL/ExascaleWorkflowSandbox/docs/configuration.rst

 Configuration
 =============

-Chiltepin uses YAML configuration files to define compute resources and executors.
+Chiltepin uses YAML configuration files to define compute resources for workflow execution.
 This page documents the configuration format and available options.

-Configuration File Structure
+Configuration Structure
 -----------------------------

-A Chiltepin configuration file defines one or more named executor configurations.
-Each executor can use either local resources, HPC schedulers (Slurm, PBS Pro), or Globus Compute endpoints.
+A Chiltepin configuration defines one or more named resources.
+Each resource can use either local resources, HPC resources acquired via schedulers (Slurm, PBS Pro), or Globus Compute endpoints for remote execution.

 Basic Structure
 ^^^^^^^^^^^^^^^